Ameobea/homepage/src/blog/building-spf420-syncup.md

 ### Dockerized Virtual Desktop

 The method by which all of the input streams were combined into one and routed to the delivery stream was handled by an instance of OBS running inside of a virtual Linux desktop that itself ran inside of a Docker container on the same server that the NGINX RTMP server ran on.
-I had a set of `ffplay` (a very light-weight video/livestream playback application bundled with `ffmpeg) instances scripted to launch and open at carefully calculated coordinates on the screen.
-Each one connected to one of the venue streams and simply played it back.
+I had a set of `ffplay` (a very light-weight video/livestream playback application bundled with `ffmpeg`) instances scripted to launch and open at carefully calculated coordinates on the screen.
+Each one connected to one of the RTMP venue streams and simply played it back.
 OBS then added each of these as an input, and I used its built-in scene-building functionality to combine them into the output:

 ![A screenshot of the virtual desktop from the server showing the ffplay instances and OBS](./images/spf420-virt-desktop.png)